There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 This unit examines key theories, concepts and approaches to leadership and management in the health sector.
 An important premise underpinning the unit is that leadership is needed at all levels of an organisation, and that leadership takes many different forms.
 Leadership is considered from an individual, team, organisation and health sector perspective.
 The need for health leadership to be flexible and responsive to different contexts in a rapidly changing world is explored.
 Students will examine contemporary leadership issues and challenges facing the health sector, including ethical leadership, leading change, leadership in times of crisis or uncertainty.
 A feature of this unit is the integration of real world examples and case studies to explore contemporary issues and challenges in health leadership.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) short answer exercise; (2) major assignment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) on-line and In-class assessment; (2) major assignment; and (3) group assessment.
 Further information is available in the unit outline.